JeetKaria06/CF_Submissions/Scrapping Submissions/Readme.md

 ```

 ### Note : In case if it misses any language then it will store that file in .cpp extension and will also display the names of that files in the output.
-Let me know the issues if any.
+Let me know the issues if found any.